edgelesssys/contrast/docs/docs/examples/emojivoto.md

 ### Confidential connection to the attested workload

-After ensuring the configuration of the Coordinator fits the expectation, you can securely connect to the workloads using the Coordinator's `mesh-ca.pem` as a trusted CA certificate.
+After ensuring the configuration of the Coordinator fits the expectation, the user can securely connect to the workloads using the Coordinator's `mesh-ca.pem` as a trusted CA certificate.

 To access the web frontend, expose the service on a public IP address via a LoadBalancer service: